ddprrt/ddprrt.github.io/src/content/_posts/2020-11-19-tidy-typescript-avoid-enums.md

   - Tidy Typescript
 ---

 This is the first article in a [series of articles](/archive/tidy-typescript/) where I want to highlight ways on how to keep your TypeScript code neat and tidy.
 This series is heavily opinionated, so don't be angry if I ditch a feature that you learned to like.
 It's not personal.

 Today we look at enums.
 Enums are a feature that I see used a lot by people who come from languages like Java or C# because they have been so prominent there.
 Enums are also a feature from "the old days" of TypeScript where the JavaScript landscape was a lot different than it is now.
 And you can see that, as enums work exceptionally different than any other type in TypeScript.

 ## Enums emit code

-My most prefered way of writing TypeScript is to
+My most preferred way of writing TypeScript is to

 - write regular, modern-day JavaScript.
 - add types wherever we can strengthen TypeScript's understanding of our code.

-This means after a compile step, you end up with the same code as before without the extra type defintions.
+This means after a compile step, you end up with the same code as before without the extra type definitions.

 Enums, like classes, create both a type and a value.
 Meaning that e.g. this declaration: